Quasi-Experimental Shift-Share Research Designs: Conclusion

 \section{Conclusion}

 Shift-share instruments combine a common set of observed shocks with variation in shock exposure.
 In this paper, we provide a quasi-experimental framework for the validity of such instruments based on identifying variation in the shocks, allowing the exposure shares to be endogenous.
-Our framework revolves around a novel equivalence result: shift-share IV estimates can be reframed as coefficients from weighted shock-level IV regressions, in which the shocks instrument directly for an exposure-weighted average of the original endogenous variable.
+Our framework revolves around novel equivalence results: the orthogonality between a shift-share instrument and an unobserved residual can be represented as the orthogonality between the underlying shocks and a shock-level unobservable, and SSIV regression coefficients can be obtained from a transformed shock-level regression with shocks directly used as an instrument.
 Shift-share instruments are therefore valid when shocks are idiosyncratic with respect to an exposure-weighted average of the unobserved factors determining the outcome variable, and yield consistent IV estimates when the number of shocks is large and they are sufficiently dispersed in terms of their average exposure.

 Through various extensions and illustrations, we show how our quasi-experimental SSIV framework can guide empirical work in practice.
 By controlling for exposure-weighted averages of shock-level confounders, researchers can isolate more plausibly exogenous variation in shocks, such as over time or within narrow industry groups.
-By estimating SSIV coefficients, placebo regressions, and first stage \emph{F}-statistics at the level of shocks, researchers can easily perform exposure-robust inference that accounts for the inherent non-standard clustering of observations with common shock exposure.
+By estimating SSIV coefficients, placebo regressions, and first stage \emph{F}-statistics at the level of shocks, researchers can conveniently perform exposure-robust inference that accounts for the inherent non-standard clustering of observations with common shock exposure.
 Our shock-level analysis also raises new concerns: SSIV designs with few or insufficiently dispersed shocks may have effectively small samples, despite there being many underlying observations, and instruments constructed from exposure shares that do not add up to a constant require appropriate controls in order to isolate quasi-random shock variation.
+We illustrate these practical implications in an application to the influential study of \textcite{AutorDorn2001}.